stickies-v/bitcoin-devwiki/Fuzz-Trophies.md

 _Unique Id_ is:

+* _cve-yyyy-nnn_ for vulns with assigned CVE (Common Vulnerabilities and Exposures) identifiers
 * _pull-nnnn_ for vulns that exist(ed) on the pull request with given id
 * _master-ffff_ for vulns that exist on the master branch as of the given commit id
 * _undisclosed-yyyy-mm-dd_ for undisclosed vulns that have been reported on that day